CUNY-CL/yoyodyne-pretrained/README.md

 ## File formats

+### YAML configuration files

+Yoyodyne Pretrained uses YAML configuration files; see the [exapmle configuration files](configs) for  examples, and see the [Yoyodyne documentation](https://github.com/CUNY-CL/yoyodyne?tab=readme-ov-file#variable-interpolation) for information on variable interpolation.

+### TSV data files

-Other than YAML configuration files, Yoyodyne Pretrained operates on basic tab-separated values (TSV) data files.
+Yoyodyne Pretrained operates on basic tab-separated values (TSV) data files.
 The user can specify source, features, and target columns.
 If a feature column is specified, it is concatenated (with a separating space) to the source.

 ## Usage